sinshu/meltysynth/README.md

 # MeltySynth

-This is an attempt to implement a SoundFont synthesizer in C#.
-Currently, some basic operations (note on/off, volume control, program change, and so on) are supported.
+MeltySynth is a SoundFont synthesizer written in C#.

 The entire code is heavily inspired by the following projects: